Injuries change dynamic heading into women’s March Madness

 The Big 12 regular-season champion Longhorns (25-9) are another team looking to bounce back from a slew of injuries.

 Players who were part of the Texas rotation missed a total of 45 regular-season games.
 The biggest loss came when 6-foot-1 forward Aaliyah Moore went down with an ACL tear on Dec.
-13. The sophomore had started every game before the injury, averaging 11.2 points and 4.8 rebounds .
+13. The sophomore had started every game before the injury, averaging 11.2 points and 4.8 rebounds.

-Sonya Morris (quad) and Ndjakalenga Mwenentanda (ankle) are also banged up, but coach Vic Shafer expects to have both of them back when the No. 4 seed takes on East Carolina (23-9) in the opening round.
+Sonya Morris (quad) and Ndjakalenga Mwenentanda (ankle) also are banged up, but coach Vic Shafer expects to have both of them back when the No. 4 seed takes on East Carolina (23-9) in the opening round.

 Forward Taylor Jones is back from a lower-body injury that kept the Oregon State transfer out for nine games late in the season.
 She also missed 21 games with a shoulder injury last year for the Beavers.